industrial-edge/performance-insight-custom-widgets/docs/Installation.md

 ![EChartsExample](/docs/graphics/EChartsExample.png)

 If you open the link to the example, you will always get the dedicated JavaScript code.
-Here you get an overview which parts of the original code need to be adapted in order to integrate the example in the Industrial Edge custom widgets:
+Here you get an overview which parts of the original code (left side) need to be adapted in order to integrate the example in the Industrial Edge custom widgets (right side):

 ![ExampleCode1](/docs//graphics/ExampleCode1.png)